groupvine/gv-doc/6-delivery/1-delivMissing.md

 * If the recipient is opted-out, have them re-submit their information on your subscription page.
-By confirming their interest in the confirmation email sent, they will be opted back in.
+By confirming their interest in the confirmation email, they will be opted back in.
 (Your subscription page's URL is on the Add New Member tab on the Membership page.)

 </span> <!-- free -->